 Yahoo Finance Stock Screener — The Yahoo Finance stock screener has a clean and user-friendly design.
 It doesn't have as many filters and features as some of the other names on this list.
 But it's quick to use and has a familiar, interface that Yahoo Finance users know and love.

 If you want to cast a wider net and learn what other investing enthusiasts are up to, you can join a social investing service.
 Here are two free and fun options to connect with other excited investors.

-When looking at these services, don't forget about the research and information your own broker provides too!
-As long as you approach your investments with common sense, detailed analysis and a healthy dose of caution, you are setting yourself up for investment success.
+When looking at these free stock advisors, don't forget about the research and information your broker provides too!
+As long as you approach your investments with common sense, detailed analysis, and a healthy dose of caution, you are setting yourself up for investment success.